Ahepe

 Ahepe ("Ahépé" in French) is a village (now canton) in the southeast of Togo.
 Ahepe literally means "the house of Ahe".
 Founded around 1732, it is located approximately 63 km from Lomé, the political capital of Togo.
 Ahepe is a part of the district of Yoto, at 12 km from Tabligbo the capital of this district.
 It is3 km near Zafi in the west, 6 km from Kouve to the north, and 9 km from Tchekpo in the southern.
 Tabligbo lies in the east.

-Ahepe is a group of several autonomous districts (or villages) led each one by their own different chief of village: Apedome, Assiko, Kpowla, and Notse.
-The name "Notsé is the name of the ancestral Ewe kingdom, and the name of the present city of Notse from where, the Ewe people left in the center southern part of Togo before around 1700 CE and fill all the south of Togo and the Volta Region, in Ghana.
-Probably, the district of Notse (in Ahepe) is the first settlement founded by Ahé and his relatives when coming from the Kingdom of Notse.